 You will need to sign in with your CRA user ID and password.
 Then, go to My Account and click on the "Change my return" link.

-You can fill out Form T1-ADJ, T1 Adjustment Request, and send it to your tax centre.
+You can fill out Form T1-ADJ, T1 Adjustment Request, and send it to your tax center.

-You can visit your local tax centre and request an adjustment.
+You can visit your local tax center and request an adjustment.